Eric-Chiu/hsbcPractice/README.md

-This is a demo project for hsbc practice.
+This is a demo project for practice.
 Weather source is from openweathermap.org

 Step to run the project
 It is very easy to run the project in your local environment